0xemmkty/Leetcode/top question/amazon/588 Design In-Memory File System.md

         for (int i = 1; i < d.length - 1; i++) {
             t = t.dirs.get(d[i]);
         }
+        /*
+        The put() method is used to add or update an entry in the files hash map.
+The first argument to put() is the key, which in this case is d[d.length - 1].
+This represents the name of the file we're interested in, which is the last item in the d array obtained by splitting filePath on the / character.

+        The second argument to put() is the value to be associated with the key.
+In this case, the value is obtained by concatenating the current contents of the file (if any) with the content argument passed to the addContentToFile() function.

+        The getOrDefault() method is used to retrieve the current contents of the file, if any.
+It takes two arguments: the key to look up in the files hash map, and the default value to return if the key is not present in the map.
+In this case, the default value is an empty string "".
+        */
         t.files.put(d[d.length - 1], t.files.getOrDefault(d[d.length - 1], "") + content);
     }